Buzz-Beater/GEP_PAMI/README.md

 Next, for activity prediction, we use prediction on CAD dataset as an example.
 As shown in ```cad_pred.sh```, we run baseline training/eval and also gep prediction.
 We report and store models' performance under different prediction duration, which could be set in the shell script.
 Please also change the ```LOG_PATH``` to your correct loggging path for storing the results.

 # Data
-For features used for reproducing experimental results, please find at [here](https://drive.google.com/file/d/1KVQtmidrjhnn4bqq-xeZ55_qfTUG6Nun/view?usp=sharing).
+For features and grammar files used for reproducing experimental results, please find at [here](https://drive.google.com/drive/folders/1_3rr3O1AtbZsGHwy33JPkSSQAOzq5Z8j?usp=sharing).
 Please put the unzipped directory at a valid location and fix path configurations inside ```config.py``` to match the usage of features path used in ```datasets/{dataset}.py```.